AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 ### Edit match keys {#edit-match-keys}

-Use the match keys configured for the collaborator connection, or remove match keys that do not apply to this audience send.
+Use the match keys configured for the collaborator connection, or remove any match keys that do not apply to the audience.

 Select **[!UICONTROL Edit match keys]** in the selected audience.